nakbill/intelen/README.md

-# Welcome to the Intelen project repository!
+# Welcome to the Intelen project

 # Introduction
 The project is a dockerized application which involves creating a basic CRUD application using Symfony 7 (latest version).
 It will manage data related to books and authors, allowing users to perform operations like adding, viewing, updating, and deleting records.